Page Resources: About this Page | How to Navigate | The Impact of COVID-19 | Share Feedback

 Homeownership

-Homeownership in this context is measured at a person-level rather than household-level, therefore, results reflect the number of individuals that live in an owned home (free and clear or mortgage) and not the number of households that own their home.
+- Homeownership in this context is measured at a person-level rather than household-level; therefore, results reflect the number of individuals that live in an owned home (free and clear or with a mortgage) and not the number of households that own their home.

-The margin of error for the Hispanic/Latino estimates are high across all years and should be interpreted with caution.
+- The margin of error for Hispanic/Latino estimates is high across all years, and household income estimates for those earning $60,000 or less have high margins of error in some years.
+As a result, exact percentage differences should be interpreted with caution.

 References